huyTon-IceBear/data-analysis---machine-learning/pages/analysis/driver-performance-comparison.md

 ## Improvement Comparison
 5. Which driver improves best from `free practice 1` till the race?

-To determine the driver who shows the most improvement from Free Practice 1 (FP1) to the race, we'll analyze two crucial factors: speed and time.
+To determine the driver who shows the most improvement from Free Practice 1 (FP1) to the race, I'll analyze two crucial factors: speed and time.
 ### Speed Comparison
-We'll start by examining the speed data for both drivers:
+I'll start by examining the speed data for both drivers:
 ```sql drivers_speed_data
 SELECT
     Date as EventDate,